exasol/release-droid/doc/system_requirements.md

 ##### Detect Deliverables in a Maven Project
 `req~detect-deliverables-in-a-maven-project~1`

-RR detects which files in a Maven Project are deliverables.
+RD detects which files in a Maven Project are deliverables.

 Rationale: